Stephen W. Kearny: California

 As the ranking Army officer, and per orders from President Polk, Kearny claimed command of California at the end of hostilities despite the fact that California was initially brought under U.S. control by Commodore Stockton's, Pacific Squadron's forces.
-This began an unfortunate rivalry with Stockton, whose rank was equivalent to a rear admiral (lower half) today.
-Stockton and Kearny had the same equivalent rank (one star) and unfortunately, the War Department had not worked out a protocol for who would be in charge.
+This began a rivalry with Stockton, whose rank was equivalent to a rear admiral (lower half) today.
+Kearny had the same equivalent rank (one star) and unfortunately, the War Department had not worked out a protocol for who would be in charge.
 Stockton seized on the treaty of capitulation and appointed Frémont military governor of California.

 In July 1846, Col. Jonathan D. Stevenson of New York was asked to raise a volunteer regiment of 10 companies of 77 men each to go to California with the understanding that they would muster out and stay in California.
 They were designated the 1st Regiment of New York Volunteers and fought in the California Campaign and the Pacific Coast Campaign.
 In August 1846 and September the regiment trained and prepared for the trip to California.
 Three private merchant ships, Thomas H Perkins, Loo Choo and Susan Drew, were chartered, and the sloop USS Preble was assigned convoy detail.
 On 26 September the four ships left New York for California.
 Fifty men who had been left behind for various reasons sailed on November 13, 1846, on the small storeship USS Brutus.
 The Susan Drew and Loo Choo reached Valparaíso, Chile by January 20, 1847, and after getting fresh supplies, water and wood were on their way again by January 23.
 The Perkins did not stop until San Francisco, reaching port on March 6, 1847.
 The Susan Drew arrived on March 20 and the Loo Choo arrived on March 16, 183 days after leaving New York.
 The Brutus finally arrived on April 17.

 After desertions and deaths in transit the four ships brought 648 men to California.
 The companies were then deployed throughout Upper (Alta) and Lower (Baja) California from San Francisco to La Paz, Mexico.
 These troops finally allowed Kearny to assume command of California as ranking Army officer.
 The troops essentially took over all of the Pacific Squadron's on-shore military and garrison duties and the California Battalion and Mormon Battalion's garrison duties as well as some Baja California duties.